Henri, Grand Duke of Luxembourg: Marriage and family

 While studying in Geneva, Henri met the Cuban-born María Teresa Mestre y Batista, who was also a political science student.
 They married in Luxembourg in a civil ceremony on 4 February 1981 and a religious ceremony on 14 February 1981 with the previous consent of the grand duke, dated 7 November 1980.
-The couple have five children and eight grandchildren:
+The couple have five children and nine grandchildren: